Towards the Worst-case Robustness of Large Language Models

-\textbf{Jailbreaking Attacks and Defenses.} Recently, jailbreaking attacks have emerged as a specific type of adversarial attack designed to manipulate LLMs into generating harmful, violent, or private content misaligned with human values.
+\textbf{Jailbreaking attacks and defenses.} Recently, jailbreaking attacks have emerged as a specific type of adversarial attack to manipulate LLMs into generating harmful, violent, or private content misaligned with human values.
 These attacks pose a significant safety concern for the deployment of LLMs~\cite{zou2023universal}.
 One category of jailbreaking attacks employs heuristic methods, such as manually crafted prompts~\cite{wei2023jailbreak,jailbreakchat}, or utilizes LLMs to generate jailbreaking prompts~\cite{chaojailbreaking_PAIR,mehrotra2023tree}.
 Another category uses optimization-based methods, which minimize a formulated jailbreaking loss to generate adversarial prompts~\cite{zou2023universal,jia2024improved,liu2023autodan}.
 In this work, we focus on the latter approach, as it can be mathematically formulated and analyzed.
 To address the safety concerns posed by jailbreaking, various defenses have been proposed, including prompt detection~\cite{alon2023detecting}, adversarial training~\cite{mo2024studious}, and additional safety prompts~\cite{wu2023defending}.
-However, these defenses have primarily targeted black-box jailbreaking attacks.
-When evaluated under stronger white-box attack, they exhibit nearly 0\% robustness (detailed in Section~\ref{sec:exp:white-box}).
+However, these defenses primarily target black-box attacks.
+When evaluated under stronger white-box attacks, most of the deterministic defenses exhibit nearly 0\% robustness (detailed in Section~\ref{sec:exp:white-box}).